reactioncommerce/reaction-docs/developer/deploying/platform.md

 reaction apps create --name simple-demo

 # deploy application to the environment
 reaction deploy --app simple-demo

-# open your app in your browser
+# open your app in your browser once build/deployment has finished
 reaction open simple-demo
 ```